Spatio-Temporal Meta-Graph Learning for Traffic Forecasting: Conclusion

 \section{Conclusion}

 In this study, we propose Meta-Graph Convolutional Recurrent Network (MegaCRN) along with a novel spatio-temporal graph structure learning mechanism for traffic forecasting.
 Besides two benchmarks, METR-LA and PEMS-BAY, we further generate a brand-new traffic dataset called EXPY-TKY from large-scale car GPS records and collect the corresponding traffic incident information.
 Our model outperformed the state-of-the-arts to a large degree on all three datasets.
 Through a series of visualizations, it also demonstrated the capability to disentangle the time and nodes with different patterns as well as the adaptability to incident situations.
-We will further generalize our model for Multivariate Time Series forecasting tasks in the future.
+We will further validate our model on more Multivariate Time Series forecasting benchmarks and improve its generalizability in the future.